zanets/MyBitbarPlugins/README.md

 By default, it randomly choose 10 words every 24 hours from ~/.Bitbar/vocabulary-words/dictionary.

+Each word is clickable that copy to clipboard.

 The format of dictionary is

 1th word - any description